YoranBrondsema/yoranbrondsema/content/post/20210515-portfolio-performance-report-q1-2021.md

   me according to my Curvo portfolio.
 I won't have to do anything!
 - **No need to combine investments.** When investing regularly, there's a trade-off between the frequency at which you can invest and the cost of trading.
-You want to invest as frequently as possible, but you also don't want your return eaten by broker fees.
 Also, some ETFs trade at such a high price that sometimes you can't even buy a single share with your monthly contribution.
 The cool thing with Curvo is that it handles fractional shares.
 So it doesn't matter if I contribute €200 monthly but a share costs €300.
 My full €200 will be invested and there will never be any cash left on my Curvo account doing nothing.
   Also, since we don't charge per trade, it won't change whether I invest every month or once per year.
 - **No need to worry about rebalancing.** Again, this is a task that I find annoying by now.
 The rebalancing is infrequent enough, but the monitoring is something I do every month.
 Curvo will take care of it so I don't have to worry.
+- **Invest according to my values.** My current portfolio does not take into account environmental or social considerations.
+This means that all this time, I've been investing in oil and gas companies, and in companies that produce cluster bombs and other controversial weapons.
+And these are counter to my values.
+With Curvo, we took the deliberate decision of excluding the companies that we think are most destructive to our planet.
 - **Manage all my investments through my phone.** Lynx has a mobile app that works fine for tracking the evolution of my portfolio.
 But to make the investments, I prefer to use my laptop.
 First of all, I need a spreadsheet to